 A little after eight in the morning local time, the Enola Gay, an American B-29 piloted by Colonel Paul W. Tibbets, entered the airspace above Hiroshima.
 The plane and its companion, another B-29 bearing measuring instruments and observers, were immediately spotted by Japanese radar.
 For a few minutes the air raid sirens sounded until it was officially determined that the pair were merely reconnaissance craft, at which point the alert was cancelled and the order for fighters to intercept rescinded.
 At eight-twelve local time, with the distinctive Aioi Bridge squarely centered in the Norden bombsight, the bay doors were opened, and the single bomb within released upon the unsuspecting city below.
 After three and a half minutes of freefall, Little Boy detonated at a preset altitude of 1900 feet over the city center.
 In a fraction of a second, the city lay in ruins and thousands lay dead: vaporized, cremated, crushed, or asphyxiated.
 Thousands more suffered grievous, gruesome injuries from heat or radiation.

 An official Allied ultimatum to surrender went unanswered, so three days later, Fat Man number two was dropped over Nagasaki.
 Despite an explosive yield roughly fifty percent greater than that delivered by Little Boy, Fat Man inflicted considerably less damage on its target due to mountainous terrain, which largely deflected the blast wave.
 Nevertheless, the point had been unambiguously and brutally made.
 The following day, August 10, 1945, Japan signaled its intention to honor the terms of the Potsdam Declaration.
 But the formal announcement was accompanied by a back-channel query: Would the sovereignty of the Emperor be preserved?
-Threading the needle, the US officially rejected the offer, saying, essentially, “what part of ‘unconditional’ don’t you understand?” but informally offered assurances.
+Threading the needle, the US officially rejected the offer, saying, essentially, “what part of ‘unconditional’ don’t you understand?” while informally offering assurances.

 To a nation steeped in the code of Bushido, surrender was simply unthinkable, and it took the personal intervention of Emperor Hirohito to render it thinkable.
 Hardly a standard-issue monarch, Hirohito, like all Japanese Emperors, was revered as a living divinity and the embodiment of Japanese history and culture.
 His word was, quite literally, law.
 In a four-minute radio address at noon on August 15, 1945 Emperor Hirohito spoke to the Japanese nation for the very first time.
 Using a stilted, medieval form of Japanese that was hard to understand, the unfamiliar high-pitched voice intoned that “We have resolved to pave the way for a grand peace for all generations to come by enduring the unendurable and suffering what is unsufferable.”

 The surrender was officially ratified on September 1 1945, in a ceremony aboard the Battleship Missouri in Tokyo Bay.
-Supreme Allied Commander General Douglas MacArthur presided over the somber and dignified event, in which top-hatted Imperial representatives, delegates of the Allied Powers, and MacArthur himself came forward, one-by-one, to sign the formal Instrument of Surrender.
+Supreme Allied Commander General Douglas MacArthur presided over the somber and dignified event, in which top-hatted Imperial representatives, delegates of the Allied Powers, and MacArthur himself came forward, one by one, to sign the formal Instrument of Surrender.
 And with MacArthur’s concluding words “These Proceedings are closed” ringing in everyone’s ears, the terrible war came to an end.

 Seventy years after, the bombings of Hiroshima and Nagasaki continue to be the hottest of hot-button issues.
 Absolutely everyone has an opinion, and they come in as many flavors as there are individuals.
 And as with any complex subject having strong moral overtones, there is a mix of serious and well-considered opinions along with a great deal of facile and simplistic thinking about the only use of nuclear weapons in wartime.
 We shoulda bombed ’em back to the stone age marks one extreme and The bombings were a war crime defines the other.